Martin Kelly (footballer): England under-21

-On 5 August 2010, Kelly received his first call-up to the England Under-21 squad, along with Aston Villa's Marc Albrighton and future club teammate Jordan Henderson.
+On 5 August 2010, Kelly receive.his first call-up to the England Under-21 squad, along with Aston Villa's Marc Albrighton and future club teammate Jordan Henderson.
 On 10 August 2010 he made his debut, coming on as a substitute and scoring England's second goal as they beat Uzbekistan at Ashton Gate.
 He scored again for England as they beat Iceland 5–0 on 11 November 2011.
 He scored his third under-21 goal in only his fifth appearance on 14 November away to Belgium.

 Senior team

 On 22 May 2012, Kelly received his first call-up to the senior England team, to face Norway four days later in an international friendly.
 He was called up by manager Roy Hodgson despite not making his UEFA Euro 2012 squad.
 He made his debut as a substitute in the 87th minute, replacing Phil Jones at right back.
 Having played two minutes and thirty-nine seconds, Kelly's international career is the shortest ever for an England player.
 While Nathaniel Chalobah came on in added time on his 2018 England debut and officially has zero minutes to his career, he played for one second more than Kelly when added time is included.

 On 3 June, Kelly was called up to the Euro 2012 squad to replace Gary Cahill, who had fractured his jaw during a 1–0 friendly win against Belgium.
 He suffered from a virus during the tournament in Ukraine and Poland.
 He was not used during the championship, in which England reached the quarter-finals.